-The Opera Odyssey project is a philanthropic (non-profit) undertaking for our company.
+The Opera Odyssey project is a non-profit and philanthropic undertaking for our production company.
 We are very pleased that upon its completion, Opera Odyssey will provide substantial support for the sterling work of the renowned charity Musicians Without Borders.
 We fully support the charity’s mission in using the power of music to bridge divides, connect communities, and heal the wounds of war.

 Friends & Supporting Friends

 By being part of a society that values the heritage of classical music and how it enriches and impacts favourably on our lives, the Friends of Opera Odyssey are vital in ensuring the promotion of opera for generations to come.
 Our Friends are cultural collaborators of this rich and comprehensive educational resource, and as such, they make a valuable worldwide cultural and artistic contribution.